 A selection of visual communication cards (in the style of PECS) have been developed for some of our most popular objects in the museum.
 These are available to download before visiting to help with planning your visit and can also be borrowed from the Museum’s information desks.

 The Museum has developed two visual stories featuring pictures of the museum and some information about what to expect when you visit.
+They are available in Powerpoint form so you can edit it yourself or in PDF.

 1. For self-led visits